SECTION F | STUDENT

 - Designate a student ineligible for student grant, loan, or scholarship.

 - Expel or suspend a student from Navarro College.
-No student who has been removed for disciplinary reasons shall be permitted on the College campus during the period of expulsion or suspension without prior written approval from the Dean of Students or the Vice President for Student Services.
+No student who has been removed for disciplinary reasons shall be permitted on the College campus during the period of expulsion or suspension without prior written approval from the Vice President for Student Services.

 - Withdraw a student from all currently enrolled coursework without refund of tuition